 Let’s look at the key advantages of outstaffing:

-Control: Unlike outsourcing, the client has complete oversight and can influence the process.
+Control: unlike outsourcing, the client has complete oversight and can influence the process.

-Flexibility: Team size can be adjusted easily depending on needs, without lengthy hiring processes.
+Flexibility: team size can be adjusted easily depending on needs, without lengthy hiring processes.

-Cost savings: There’s no need to establish an expensive IT infrastructure for remote employees.
+Cost savings: there’s no need to establish an expensive IT infrastructure for remote employees.

-Access to a global pool of qualified specialists: There’s no need to search for and train specialists independently; outstaffing companies will find the best developer for your request.
+Access to a global pool of qualified specialists: there’s no need to search for and train specialists independently; outstaffing companies will find the best developer for your request.

 Disadvantages of the Outstaffing Model